Yankees vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Yankees have posted a mark of 2-1.
+- In seven games over the last 10 matchups when favored by oddsmakers, the Yankees have a record of 4-3.

-- When it comes to the over/under, the Yankees and their foes are 6-4-0 in their previous 10 contests.
+- In their last 10 games with a total, the Yankees and their opponents are 6-4-0 when it comes to hitting the over.

-- The previous 10 Yankees games have not had a spread posted by oddsmakers.
-New York games have finished above the set point total four times in a row, and the average total during this streak was 8.6 runs.
+- Oddsmakers have not set a spread for any of the Yankees' last 10 games.
+New York games have gone over the run total five times in a row, and the average total in this streak was 8.6 runs.

 Yankees Betting Records & Stats

-- The Yankees have come away with two wins in the nine contests they have been listed as the underdogs in this season.
+- The Yankees have won 19 of the 30 games they were listed as the moneyline favorite this season (63.3%).

-- This season, New York has won one of its seven games when it's the underdog by at least +105 on the moneyline.
+- New York has a 7-1 record (winning 87.5% of its games) when it has played as moneyline favorites of -175 or shorter.

-- The Yankees have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.
+- The implied moneyline probablility for this matchup gives the Yankees a 63.6% chance to win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.